the-pudding/pop-love-songs/GPT prompt used to label love song types.md

-       ["Selena Gomez", "Look at Her Now", "after being cheated on, she has now moved on and is better than ever", "Good Riddance"], ["Taylor Swift", "Picture To Burn", "after realizing how self-centered and unsuitable her ex-lover is, she vents about all of his negative qualities", "Good Riddance"], ["Christina Aguilera", "Fighter", "she thanks the lover because his abuse actually ended up making her stronger and wiser", "Good Riddance"], ["Jamie Foxx Featuring T-Pain", "Blame It", "speaker brags about his sexual power & alure, confident his love interest will want to hook up with him", "Sexual Conquest"], ["6ix9ine Featuring Nicki Minaj & Murda Beatz", "FEFE", "about sexual prowess with many sexual references", "Sexual Conquest"], ["The Beach Boys", "I Get Around", "brag about constantly seeking out new women and never being rejected", "Sexual Conquest"], ["Robin Thicke ft.
-Pharrell & T.I.", "Blurred Lines", "speaker brags about being about to 'get nasty' with a good girl who he claims wants sex", "Sexual Conquest"], ["112", "Peaches & Cream", "about sex & being addicted to a tasty woman", "Sexual Conquest"], ["Lady Gaga", "Poker Face", "brags about a male sex partner who does not know she is sleeping with a women as well", "Sexual Conquest"], ["Ariana Grande", "Thank U, Next", "brags about being unfased and even improved by past relationships ending, and in fact is now thriving in life", "Love Song for the Self"], ["Lizzo", "Good As Hell", "an anthem for leaving behidn negativity or men who don't love you anymore, and instead enjoying who you are with pride", "Love Song for the Self"], ["Christina Aguilera", "Beautiful", "an anthem proclaiming ones beauty, even in the face of deragatory words or spiteful ex-lovers", "Love Song for the Self"], ["Britney Spears", "Womanizer", "in her prowess, she recognizes a womanizer and rejects his advances", "No Thank You"], ["TLC", "No Scrubs", "speakers asserts that they will reject so-called scrubs because she wants a higher quality man", "No Thank You"], ["Meghan Trainor", "NO", "an anthem for women to confidently reject unwanted male advances, because the men aren't needed for the women to be in the zone", "No Thank You"], ["10cc", "I'm Not In Love", "the speaker claims he does not love her, but the subtext is that he actually really does, which does not cleanly fit as a Serenade, Longing & Hearbreak, or even It's Complicated", "Uncategorized Love Song"], ["Radiohead", "Creep", "in contrast to his love interest's angelic nature, he feels ugly and invisible, and hates on himself, which does not fit in Longing & Hearbreak or even Good Riddance", "Uncategorized Love Song"], ["Rick Springfield", "Jessie's Girl", "praises his friends lover and expresses he's confused she isn't into him too, and he's jealous: themes to unusual to fit into the given love song subtypes.", "Uncategorized Love Song"], ["21 Savage & Metro Boomin", "Runnin", "a gangster rap, not romance", "NA"], ["twenty one pilots", "Heathens", "about social outcasts, not romance", "NA"], ["will.i.am & Britney Spears", "Scream & Shout", "about dancing in the club, with no real elements of romance directed toward a specific love interest", "NA"]
+       ["Selena Gomez", "Look at Her Now", "after being cheated on, she has now moved on and is better than ever", "Good Riddance"], ["Taylor Swift", "Picture To Burn", "after realizing how self-centered and unsuitable her ex-lover is, she vents about all of his negative qualities", "Good Riddance"], ["Christina Aguilera", "Fighter", "she thanks the lover because his abuse actually ended up making her stronger and wiser", "Good Riddance"], ["Jamie Foxx Featuring T-Pain", "Blame It", "speaker brags about his sexual power & alure, confident his love interest will want to hook up with him", "Sexual Confidence"], ["6ix9ine Featuring Nicki Minaj & Murda Beatz", "FEFE", "about sexual prowess with many sexual references", "Sexual Confidence"], ["The Beach Boys", "I Get Around", "brag about constantly seeking out new women and never being rejected", "Sexual Confidence"], ["Robin Thicke ft.
+Pharrell & T.I.", "Blurred Lines", "speaker brags about being about to 'get nasty' with a good girl who he claims wants sex", "Sexual Confidence"], ["112", "Peaches & Cream", "about sex & being addicted to a tasty woman", "Sexual Confidence"], ["Lady Gaga", "Poker Face", "brags about a male sex partner who does not know she is sleeping with a women as well", "Sexual Confidence"], ["Ariana Grande", "Thank U, Next", "brags about being unfased and even improved by past relationships ending, and in fact is now thriving in life", "Love Song for the Self"], ["Lizzo", "Good As Hell", "an anthem for leaving behidn negativity or men who don't love you anymore, and instead enjoying who you are with pride", "Love Song for the Self"], ["Christina Aguilera", "Beautiful", "an anthem proclaiming ones beauty, even in the face of deragatory words or spiteful ex-lovers", "Love Song for the Self"], ["21 Savage & Metro Boomin", "Runnin", "a gangster rap, not romance", "NA"], ["twenty one pilots", "Heathens", "about social outcasts, not romance", "NA"], ["will.i.am & Britney Spears", "Scream & Shout", "about dancing in the club, with no real elements of romance directed toward a specific love interest", "NA"]